dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 A basic understanding of frontend to enterprise backend via cloud architecture  is useful for everyone; business experts, technology experts, and people experts

-The article is broken into three parts: an introduction to the web app, S/4HANA, and business partners; section 1: a step-by-step explanation for generalists; and section 2: detailed technical notes.
+The article is broken into three parts: an introduction, a step-by-step explanation for generalists, and my build/test notes for anyone working on something similar.
+The third section includes details on all the test tools, and configuration settings.

+A couple of quick disclaimers:

+- I'm not an integration expert:
+  - I don't look at integration suite vs. other solutions
+  - I don't cover best practices, typical challenges, good use cases
+- My solution here is likely not optimal
+  - It's just a vanilla HTML, CSS, JS frontend

+---

+## Part 1: introduction

-## Intro: From web app to S/4HANA
+### From web app to S/4HANA

 ![high level integration flow](/assets/images/blog/integration/integration-1.png)

-The rough idea is:
+The plan:

 - The frontend is a web page to search for data from within S/4HANA
 - The web server handles communication between the frontend and SAP Cloud
 - SAP Integration Suite will route and format the message for S/4HANA
 - S/4HANA is the source of data.

+Tools/technology:

-We can utilise the free trial account for SAP BTP and Integration Suite.
-We can build the frontend and web app ourselves.
+- Utilise the free trial account for SAP BTP and Integration Suite
+- Build the frontend and web app ourselves

-Unfortunately, we can't access S/4HANA.
+- We can't access S/4HANA.
 However, the CodeJam provides a S/4HANA mock server that mimics the behaviour of an API within S/4HANA.

 If we use a mock system, we will need to run it locally.
 So, adjusting the architecture.